 AMUN will provide a Position Paper Award for each delegation that submits an approved, completed position paper, including sections for each topic in all assigned simulations, by 11:59 p.m.
 Central Time on 25 October.
-Note that this must include sections for the Concurrent General Assembly Plenary, all GA Committees, and any other simulation on which the delegation has a representative seated.
+Note that this must include sections for the Concurrent General Assembly Plenary, all GA Committees, the major world summit and any other simulation on which the delegation has a representative seated.
+Submission of a position paper for the Special Committee (our optional participation simulation) is not required to qualify for a Position Paper Award.
 If a school is representing multiple countries, each delegation will be considered separately for Position Paper Award.